 On January 1, Sam and his family of four began their adventure.
 Getting to Antarctica took multiple days and included flying to Buenos Aires, Argentina and another short flight before boarding the ship to Antarctica.

 An unlikely story unfolded in Buenos Aires when Sam saw a girl wearing a Make-A-Wish backpack at the hotel.
 He approached the girl to find out that Alexandra was another wish kid coming on the Antarctica cruise too!
-What were the chances of two wish kids on the same small ship at the bottom of the world?
 Both Sam and his new friend were the first wish children to ever travel to Antarctica through Make-A-Wish, and they became fast friends.